almahmoud/leo-helm/README.md

-# projman-helm
+# leo-helm
-Simple Helm Chart deploying single PVC for CloudMan's project-wide shared filesystem
+Helper chart for Leo to deploy resources in a K8S cluster